oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 - Essential error handling for logging operations

 **What This File Should Achieve:**
+- Create and manage single ClaudeClient instance for entire pipeline based on bypass_cache parameter
 - Provide seamless end-to-end pipeline execution from topic to final ranked jokes with all configuration options
 - Create timestamped log directories for organized output management in logs/ folder
-- Integrate generation and judging systems using subprocess called from PC_jokespace root with proper command formatting and output streaming
+- Integrate generation and judging systems using subprocess with proper flag passing including --bypass-cache
 - Parse judge system output to extract winner information and retrieve joke from memory
 - Log important intermediate results for debugging and analysis using extended xml_logger
 - Contain minimum working code focused on effective pipeline coordination with comprehensive parameter passing